 Kingsbrae gardens is a place for everyone!
 The young and young at heart will find beauty and a little whimsy at the gardens.
 A must-visit for any trip to St. Andrews.

 St. Andrews is a prime whale-watching location on the Fundy coast.
 We have been out a few times, and experiences whale watching as a couple with Jolly Breeze Tall Ship Whale Adventures, and a few years later with our family with Quoddy Link Marine.

 We have not done a huge amount of day trips to Fredericton and along the western side of the province.
-There are some destinations on our 2019 bucket list.
-Seeing as this is a Day Tripping post, we find that going much further really means an overn ight.
-But coming year we have a plan to overnight in the region and take in some day trip destinations to share with you!
+There are some destinations on our 2021 bucket list.
+We have a plan to overnight in the region and take in some day trip destinations to share with you!

 5804 Route 102, Prince William, New Brunswick, E6K 0A5